chiru-labs/ERC721A/docs/erc721a.md

 Mapping from token ID to ownership details.

-An empty struct does value does not necessarily mean the token is unowned.
+An empty struct value does not necessarily mean the token is unowned.

 See [`_ownershipOf`](#_ownershipOf).